Registry Mirror configuration

 Import images into a private registry

-command to pull images from public.ecr.aws
+You can use the import-images command to pull images from public.ecr.aws and push them to your

 private registry.

-and pushes it to the registry mirror.
+Starting with release 0.8, import-images command also pulls the cilium chart from public.ecr.aws and pushes it to the registry mirror.
 It requires the registry credentials for performing a login.
 Set the following environment variables for the login:

 export REGISTRY_USERNAME=<username>